matteobiagiola/FSE19-submission-material-DIG/fse2019/dimeshift/README.md

-Page objects for dimeshift application.
+Page objects for the dimeshift application.
 Scripts to run test generation experiments.

 ### Run the application